Estuary

 3. Destination layer: On the Iceberg side, Estuary writes data through a REST catalog such as AWS Glue or S3 Tables.
 It stages data in an S3 bucket and uses EMR Serverless compute to merge new events into Iceberg tables with full ACID compliance.
 This transactional approach ensures that queries in tools like Athena or Spark always return consistent and up-to-date results.

-The architecture is designed to be fault-tolerant, recoverable, and scalable for any workload size, making it ideal for enterprise-grade MongoDB to Iceberg integration.
+This architecture is fault-tolerant, recoverable, and scalable, making it suitable for enterprise-grade MongoDB to Iceberg streaming workloads.

 Watch it in Action:

-See how to set up a real-time MongoDB to Apache Iceberg pipeline in Estuary Flow.
+See how to set up a real-time MongoDB to Apache Iceberg pipeline in Estuary.

-If you do not have an Estuary Flow account, visit dashboard.estuary.dev/register and sign up.
-Once logged in, open the Flow web application.
+If you do not have an Estuary account, visit dashboard.estuary.dev/register and sign up.
+Once logged in, open the Estuary web application.

 2. Select MongoDB Capture Connector

-In the Estuary Flow UI, choose the MongoDB capture connector.
-Flow supports MongoDB Atlas, self-hosted MongoDB replica sets, sharded clusters, Amazon DocumentDB, and Azure Cosmos DB for MongoDB API.
+In the Estuary UI, choose the MongoDB capture connector.
+Estuary supports MongoDB Atlas, self-hosted MongoDB replica sets, sharded clusters, Amazon DocumentDB, and Azure Cosmos DB for MongoDB API.

 Real-time MongoDB CDC source connector